 During his/her whole career, an employee perceives severance payments, which are paid upon work termination.
-They represent a peculiar vehicle for pension asset accumulation, also known as Trattamento di Fine Rapporto (TFR).
-The TFR is computed on an annual basis and is equal to 6.91% of annual remuneration.
-The TFR rate of return was 1.5% in 2016.
+The severance payments are collected in a specific vehicle for pension asset accumulation, also known as Trattamento di Fine Rapporto (TFR).
+The TFR is computed on an annual basis and is equal to 6.91% of employee's annual remuneration.
+The TFR rate of return was 1.9% in 2018.
 It is mandatorily saved and returned upon termination of employment (such as retirement, the most common form).

-The TFR can also be partially drawn on (70%) before the end of the contract, but only under very special need-based circumstances, including health problems, first-house purchases and parental leave.
-Moreover, the stability law of 2015 enabled employees in the private sector to receive their severance payment in advance with a State guarantee on bank loans to companies.
-This innovation, put into effect on an experimental basis from March 2015 to June 2018, reduces the money available to employees at retirement.
+The TFR can also be partially drawn on (70%) before the employee ends his / her professional activity, but only under very special need-based circumstances, including health problems, first-house purchases and parental leave.
+Moreover, the stability law of 2015 enabled employees in the private sector to receive their severance payments in advance with a State guarantee on bank loans to companies.